microsoft/Managing-RBAC-in-Azure/README.md

 #### 3. Debugging
 - We have implemented automated logging with timestamps and full debugging information.
 The **Log.log** file can be found in the **Config** folder.
 - We have also provided a series of automated test cases to verify your inputs.
-These can be found in the **Managing-RBAC-in-AzureTest** directory.
+These can be found in the **AutomatedTests** directory.

 # Analyzing the Yaml
 We have defined 6 listing options for your benefit: